theoneandonlyt11m-png/theoneandonlyt11m-png.github.io/projects/encryption/README.md

     =========
     Packet 1:

-    Source: [Your Name]
+    Source: Tim
-    Destination: [Partner's Name]
+    Destination: Aidan
     Sequence: 1/3
-    Data: [binary for char 1] [binary for char 2]
+    Data: 01010001 01010010
     =========
     Packet 2:

-    Source: [Your Name]
+    Source: Tim
-    Destination: [Partner's Name]
+    Destination: Aidan
     Sequence: 2/3
-    Data: [binary for char 3] [binary for char 4]
+    Data: 01010001 01100110
     =========
     Packet 3:

-    Source: [Your Name]
+    Source: Tim
-    Destination: [Partner's Name]
+    Destination: Aidan
     Sequence: 3/3
-    Data: [binary for char 5] [binary for char 6]
+    Data: 01100111 00110100
     =========

 ## Part 4: Reflection Questions

-- What is the difference between symmetric and asymmetric encryption?
-What purpose did each serve in this simulation?
+- Symmetric has on shared key, while asymmetric has a public and a private key.
+We used ceaser cypher to exchange messages which is a symmetric encryption and we made a shared asymmetric encryption.
-- Why is it important that this protocol uses a new key for each message?
+- It's important so other people won't figure out our messages, as the pattern changes every time and only we know it.
-- Why is it important that you never share your secret key?
+- It's important to not share the secret key, because other peple won't figure the pattern that is used to encrypt the messages.
-- In the transport layer, do these messages use TCP or UDP?
-Why?
+- The messages use TCP, because it's more reliable and slower.
 - Now that you've created packets in the transport layer, give a short explanation of what happens to these packets in the internet layer and in the link layer.
+The packets add header, which has the destination and the source in the internet layer, and in the link layer, it gets sent to other device.
+Once they arrive, the message gets decrypted.
-- This protocol successfully encrypts the **content** of the message.
-Even though and adversary in the middle can't read the content of the message, what other information can they still see?
+- The adversary in the middle can see the time the message was sent andperson it was sent to, but they can't find out the content.